 The goal of the SLSI and its programs is for the short line and regional railroad industry to perform at an increasingly high level of safety because of a focus not only on compliance, but on safety culture, defined as the shared values, actions, and behaviors that demonstrate a commitment to safety over competing goals and demands.

-With congressional funding, the Short Line Safety Institute (SLSI) functions to (a) conduct on-site assessments of safety culture, and (b) provide safety education and training for managers and employees of short line and regional railroads.
+With congressional funding, the Short Line Safety Institute (SLSI) functions to conduct on-site assessments of safety culture and provide safety education and training for managers and employees of short line and regional railroads as well as tourist, historic, commuter and passenger railroads.

 Safety Culture Assessments